MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/secure-baseline.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-supplemental-package.md)]

-This article describes the security baseline settings associated with your Azure Stack HCI cluster.
+This article describes the security baseline settings associated with your Azure Stack HCI cluster, the associated drift control mechanism, and how to manage the baseline.

 Azure Stack HCI is a secure-by-default product and has more than 200 security settings enabled right from the start.
 These settings provide a consistent security baseline and ensure that the device always starts in a known good state.

 [!INCLUDE [important](../../includes/hci-preview.md)]